-Rybakina through after Haddad Maia retires injured
+Jabeur & Rybakina set up repeat of 2022 final

-Wimbledon 2023: Elena Rybakina through to quarter-finals after Beatriz Haddad Maia retires with injury
+Wimbledon 2023: Elena Rybakina and Ons Jabeur through to quarter-finals

 Last updated on .From the section Tennis